Plain-English Recap

 In one paragraph.

 You wanted multiple branches running on multiple subdomains at the same time, all on this one dev server.
 It was already working — sort of — but fragile and tangled.
-We cleaned it up.
-The result: each feature now lives in its own folder, on its own subdomain, on its own port, with auto-restart and reboot survival.
-You also have a four-phrase workflow to drive your aigent.
+We cleaned it up and built an automation pipeline on top.
+Each feature now lives in its own folder, on its own subdomain, on its own port, with auto-restart and reboot survival.
+The four-phrase workflow is installed, tested twice end-to-end, and production-ready.
+The next time you start a feature, you just say "set up a new feature called X" and 30 seconds later it's live.

 02The Setup You Have Now